tomaka/spec/src/network-protocol.md

 **Protocol name**: `/<genesis-hash-and-fork-id>/kad`

+The **request** is defined as:

+The **response** is defined as:

 Invalid multiaddresses should be ignored.
 Implementations should not consider the entire response as invalid just because one multiaddress is invalid.

-An implementation of the responsing side should make a reasonable effort to send back only multiaddresses that it thinks are reachable to it.
+The responder should make a reasonable effort to send back only multiaddresses that it thinks are reachable to itself.
+The responsing side should not try to determine whether a multiaddress will be reachable by the requester.

-The requesting side should be aware of the fact that the list of multiaddresses can't be untrusted.
+The requester should be aware of the fact that the list of multiaddresses can't be trusted.
 A multiaddress might be unreachable, point to a non-conforming implementation, or point to an implementation whose **PeerId** is different from the one indicated.

 > **Note**: This protocol is identical to the Kademlia protocol of the libp2p library, apart from the protocol name which differs.